cancel icon

 Conservative treatment

 Most sciatica improves with conservative care.
 In the first few weeks, stay active and avoid prolonged sitting, which can aggravate symptoms.
 Gentle walking is often beneficial.
 Over-the-counter paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) can help manage pain and inflammation.
-Applying heat or cold, stretching, and maintaining good posture all support recovery.
+Applying heat or cold, stretching, and maintaining good posture all support recovery and provide sciatica pain relief without medication.
 Contrary to older advice, bed rest typically delays improvement.

 Medical treatment

 If conservative measures do not resolve symptoms after 4-6 weeks, your doctor may recommend nerve pain medication such as gabapentin or pregabalin.
-These medications specifically target nerve pain and can provide relief when standard painkillers are insufficient.
+Gabapentin for sciatica is commonly prescribed because it specifically targets nerve pain and can provide meaningful relief when standard painkillers are insufficient.
 Structured physiotherapy, guided by a trained professional, helps strengthen muscles supporting the spine and improve flexibility.

 A qualified healthcare provider may also recommend an epidural steroid injection.
 This involves injecting anti-inflammatory medication around the nerve root to reduce swelling and alleviate pain.
 Injections can provide significant relief, particularly when combined with physiotherapy.